AnirveshArcot/Mail-Bomb/README.md

 # Mail-Bomb
 A simple program to automate sending a large number of emails to a specified target.
 Refer to the read me file for more into :)

+Check this video out for a guide on how to use this repo https://youtu.be/SYhPLZSoKbM

 Hello there!